BLOG

 Read MoreWhen Is an Expert Opinion Letter Required?
 A Complete Guide for U.S. Immigration and Employment

-Direct Answer: An expert opinion letter is not always required, but it is often necessary when standard documents alone cannot clearly establish eligibility.
+Direct Answer: An expert opinion letter in the USA is not always required, but it is often necessary when standard documents alone cannot clearly establish eligibility.
 It is most commonly needed for H-1B specialty occupation petitions, employment-based green card filings, RFE and NOID responses, and cases involving non-traditional credentials or work experience equivalency.
-The need depends on your […]
+The need depends […]

 Read MoreIs Expert Opinion Letter Accepted by USCIS?